boots-edu/textbook/source/original/Week1.md

 # But first…

-It has been a couple of months since you completed your CS1 course\, so let’s review some concepts from last semester\.
+It has been a couple of months since you completed your CS1 course\, so let's review some concepts from last semester\.

 While Python and Typescript \(and many other languages\) are different\, the basic concepts we learned in CS1 are still valid\.